UnconventionalMindset/homelab/README.md

 git submodule update --remote
 ```

-# Updating submodules
+# Notes

+Nextcloud has been dropped for being too slow.
-TODO! automate the following provisioning even more and use GitOps
+TODO: automate the following provisioning even more and use GitOps
+TODO: make insecure files secure.
+They are currently left out of this repo for security reasons

 # Provisioning Guide